Fatal helicopter crash investigation delayed because of pandemic, inquest told

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-An investigation into the helicopter crash outside the King Power Stadium that killed the owner of Leicester City FC was delayed partly because of the Covid pandemic, an inquest has heard.
+An investigation into the fatal helicopter crash outside the King Power Stadium in which the owner of Leicester City FC was killed was delayed partly because of the Covid pandemic, an inquest has heard.

 Vichai Srivaddhanaprabha, referred to in court as Khun Vichai, died when his Leonardo AW169 helicopter spun out of control and burst into flames when it took off from the pitch after a match on October 27 2018.